jiama843/tf-experiments/README.md

 Label prediction.
 Strategy: Test tensorflow CNNs on datasets with various hyperparameters.

--> Use mnist dataset (seperate repository) - Limited work until August 11th
+-> Use mnist dataset (seperate repository)

+-> Constructing the YOLO Architecture